Burnt Flavour How to save your pod system

 3. Chain hoist and lack of breaks

-Mesh coils heat up very quickly and vaporize a relatively large amount of e-liquid per puff.
-If you take several deep puffs in quick succession, the cotton cannot replenish the e-liquid quickly enough.
+Mesh coils heat up very quickly and vaporize a relatively large amount per puff.
+Liquid.
+If you have several deep

 Typical pattern: